marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance.md

 We can see that there is no relation between `InvariantLeash[Dog]` and `InvariantLeash[Animal]` or between `InvariantLeash[Dog]` and `InvariantLeash[Chiwawa]`.
 The leash can be used only for the specific class it's been created for, in this case `Dog` (pretty useless in this case).

+## Covariant type parameters can automatically morph into one of their base types when necessary.

 Our chiwawa is getting old, maybe is time to get a more generic leash that can be used also for other dog breeds.

 ```scala